 Nucla Station to retire as part of agreement on proposed revisions to Colorado regional haze plan

-Nucla Station, which is owned and operated by Tri-State Generation and Transmission Association, will be retired as part of an agreement with the Colorado Department of Public Health and Environment, U.S. Environmental Protection Agency, WildEarth Guardians and the National Parks Conservation Association to propose revisions to the Colorado Visibility and Regional Haze State Implementation Plan (SIP).
+Nucla Station, owned and operated by Tri-State Generation and Transmission Association, will be retired as part of an agreement with the Colorado Department of Public Health and Environment, U.S. Environmental Protection Agency, WildEarth Guardians and the National Parks Conservation Association to propose revisions to the Colorado Visibility and Regional Haze State Implementation Plan (SIP).

 The 100-megawatt, coal-fired Nucla Station, which is located in Nucla, Colorado, will be retired by Dec.
 31, 2022.
 The power plant will have more stringent limits on nitrogen oxides (NOx) emissions beginning in 2020.
 The New Horizon Mine, which supplies coal to Nucla Station, will cease coal production with the retirement of Nucla Station.
 Reclamation efforts at the mine will continue.